 Every athlete would benefit from undergoing a stabilization endurance phase (4-6 weeks) to improve movement efficiency, but their fundamental pillars reside in strength, speed, agility, and quickness (reactivity).
 For this reason, faster tempos work best, such as moderate tempos (2-0-2-0 or 1-1-1-1) for strength, and explosive tempos (0-0-0-0 or 1-0-1-0) for speed, agility and quickness.

-Regardless of your goal, tempos are important.
+Regardless of your goal, tempos are important for like jump to get fit the power of plyometrics.
 Results aren’t achieved by going to the gym haphazardly and performing trivial workouts.
 For the best results, make (or find) the appropriate workout plan for your goals, with every acute variable outlined (sets, reps, tempo, intensity, rest, etc); or hire a personal trainer.

 Monthly articles for a Fit lifestyle, straight to your inbox.